 - 2 Tablespoons parsley chopped; can also you dry or omit this ingredient if you don't have it on hand.

 - 15 ounces pink salmon bones removed, well-drained

 - Combine onion, breadcrumbs, cheese, parsley, Worcestershire sauce and egg in a large bowl.

 - Flake salmon until it's uniformly crumbly and stir into other ingredients.

 - Scoop out ¼ cup portions of the mixture, tightly compress and form into 8 small, slightly rounded patties.

 - Place salmon cakes on a greased baking sheet.

-- Bake uncovered for 10 minutes and then remove from the oven.
-Mist or lightly brush the tops with olive oil and CAREFULLY, flip to the other side.
+- Bake salmon patties for 10 minutes and then remove from the oven.
+Mist or lightly brush the tops with olive oil and CAREFULLY flip the delicate patties to the other side.

 - Continue baking for 10 minutes more or until the salmon cakes are golden brown on top.